fennel-ai/client/docs/pages/api-reference/sources.md

 <summary>What permissions are needed on the Kinesis role? </summary>

-The role should have the following trust policy
+The role should have the following trust policy.
+Specify the exact `role_arn` in the form `arn:aws:iam::<fennel-data-plane-account-id>:role/<FennelDataAccessRole-...>` without any wildcards.
 ```
 {
     "Version": "2012-10-17",